Some Of The Best And Brightest Hats Of Royal Ascot 2018

 Royal Ascot is an annual day of horses and hats.
 Think the Kentucky Derby over five days, but more, well, British, without the Mint Juleps and the humidity.
 Ascot is a town southeast of Oxford where once a year, an average of 300k people gather for the biggest horse race of the year in England.

-Stephen Bayley, a social commentator said that Royal Ascot, and what you wear is the epitome of a class study.
+Stephen Bayley, a social commentator, said that the Royal Ascot, and what you wear, is the epitome of a class study.

 “Snobbery is the science of analyzing visual and aural data to determine class.
 And the British have raised this mere science to a high art form.
 Take hats, especially the fantastical display headwear at Royal Ascot or a royal wedding.
 Every nuance of style, shape, color betrays the ambitions and status of its wearer.
 It may be a pretty scene, but it’s also cruelly revealing.”